autistic-symposium/master-algorithms-py/graphs/README.md

     * 0 A gate.
     * `INF` Infinity means an empty room (`2^31 - 1 = 2147483647` to represent `INF`)

-* fill empty room with the distance to its nearest gate. if it is impossible to reach a gate, it should be filled with `INF`.
+* fill the empty room with the distance to its nearest gate. if it is impossible to reach a gate, it should be filled with `INF`.

 <br>